nafargi/BMI-Calculator/README.md

 ## Usage
-Enter your weight in kilograms.
+-Enter your weight in kilograms.
-Enter your height in centimeters.
+-Enter your height in centimeters.
-Click the "Calculate BMI" button.
+-Click the "Calculate BMI" button.
-Your BMI will be displayed along with a classification of your health status.
+-Your BMI will be displayed along with a classification of your health status.

-Contributing
+## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.